Services & Information for Those with Dementia and Their Families, Friends & Caregivers

 Hoffman Memory Care Resource Center- 221 E. Thirteenth St., Kaukauna

-For more information on these programs, please contact Andrea Brace, Dementia Care Specialist with the Aging & Disability Resource Center (ADRC) of Calumet, Outagamie & Waupaca Counties, at (715) 942-1895 or email andrea.brace@co.waupaca.wi.us
+For more information on these programs, please contact our Dementia Care Specialists with the Aging & Disability Resource Center (ADRC) of Calumet, Outagamie & Waupaca Counties: